Gracie family: Ultimate Fighting Championship

 In the early 1990s, Rorion Gracie collaborated with promoter Art Davie to create an eight-man single-elimination tournament for the purpose of showcasing the effectiveness of Gracie jiu-jitsu against other martial arts.
 The tournament would be no-holds-barred combat, much like the vale tudo matches the family had participated in for years in Brazil.
 The event was to be televised and would aim to publicly determine the best martial art.

 The inaugural tournament took place on November 12, 1993.
 Rorion's younger brother Royce served as a combatant in the tournament, representing the family's martial art.
 Despite being the smallest competitor, Royce was able to win all three of his matches, and was crowned champion.

 As more events were held, Royce would go on to win two more early UFC tournaments.
 His victories brought widespread attention to the family's style of jiu-jitsu, attracting many martial artists, especially in America, to begin training the art that proved so effective against the various styles showcased in the early UFC tournaments.

 Politics

 Gracie family patriarch Hélio Gracie was a member of the Brazilian movement Integralism, which first appeared in Brazil in 1932.
-Brazilian President Jair Bolsonaro received an honorary black belt from Robson Gracie in 2018.
+Former Brazilian President Jair Bolsonaro received an honorary black belt from Robson Gracie in 2018.

 Documentaries

-A 2010 documentary film The Gracies and the Birth of Vale Tudo (Os Gracies e o Nascimento do Vale Tudo), directed by Victor Cesar Bota,.
+A 2010 documentary film The Gracies and the Birth of Vale Tudo (Os Gracies e o Nascimento do Vale Tudo), directed by Victor Cesar Bota.

 On July 6, 2023, it was announced that ESPN Films is producing a documentary series about the Gracie family directed by Chris Fuller and produced by Greg O'Connor and Guy Ritchie.